hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 textInput("input_text", "My input text")
 ```

-There are many types of input and output types in RShiny, we will discuss these types at length in the [next lesson]().
+There are many types of input and output types in RShiny, we will discuss these types at length in the upcoming lessons.
 In this example, we are **creating a text input** using the `textInput()` function.
 There are two arguments:

 1. The first argument is the variable name for the user input to be stored to.
 2. The second argument is a character string representing the text which will be placed above the input text box.

-Because this is the first line of code for the app, this input text box will appear at the top of the app.
+Because this is the first line of code for the user interface, this input text box will appear at the top of the app.

 ```
 # The output text